IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/angular_events.md

 ## Responding to Events

-Every app you have probably ever had to write in your lifetime had to respond to some type of user interaction one way or another.
+Every app you have probably ever written had to respond to some type of user interaction one way or another.
 The most common way to do that is with some type of event system.
-In WPF we had routed events, CLR events and commands while In Angular we have DOM events.
+WPF provides routed and CLR events and commands while In Angular there are DOM events.

 Here is a simple example how you respond to a click event of a button in WPF: